a13xe/Kali-Purple-alongside-Windows/README.md

 sudo apt-get upgrade
 ```

-- You may also be interested in the [Kali Linux initial setup](https://github.com/AlexeyLepov/Kali-initial-setup).
+- You may also be interested in [Kali Linux initial setup](https://github.com/AlexeyLepov/Kali-initial-setup).